byang2345/ANN-enhanced-Bayesian-PET-image-reconstruction/README.md

 1. Data

 * Training images, including 3 MAP reconstructed brain PET image of one subject at one count level and 1 corresponding phantom image;
-* Testing images, which are 3 MAP reconstructions of another subject.
+* Testing images, which are 3 MAP reconstructions of another subject at another count level.
 * Image size: 256 x 256 x207

 2. Training and validating